 Students can meet with career advisors at any point in their tenure at Ohio State to discuss what they want to do after their time at Ohio State is done.
 It is never too early for a student to start working with a career advisor and to attend career events at Ohio State.

 A student’s career service office is determined by their college.
 A list of these offices and their websites is available to help students find their career advisors.
-All students regardless of college are welcome to meet with the career advisors at Career Counseling and Support Services in the Office of Student Life.

 Is your student looking for an internship, Co-op or something similar?